 If the load balancer receives a packet for which it has no connection tracking entry, the load balancer does the following:

 The load balancer selects a backend.
 The load balancer calculates a hash based on the configured session affinity.
-It uses this hash to select a backend from among the ones that are currently healthy (unless all backends are unhealthy, in which case all backends are considered as long as the failover policy hasn't been configured to drop traffic in this situation).
+It uses this hash to select a backend from among the ones that are healthy (unless all backends are unhealthy, in which case all backends are considered as long as the failover policy hasn't been configured to drop traffic in this situation).
 The default session affinity,

 NONE